mcgill-robotics/AUV-2026/ros2_ws/src/controls/README.md

 ## Usage
 The controls package is not for direct use, it is used through publishing setpoints.
+By default, the controllers are disabled at startup.

+To activate the attitude controller:

+        ros2 param set attitude_controller enabled true

+To activate the depth controller:

+        ros2 param set depth_controller enabled true

 Publishing a depth setpoint onto `/controls/depth_setpoint`: